 Eleisa's Miracle, Oracle's Elixir, and Mana Manipulator were removed from the game, and around 20 new items were introduced: Dervish Blade, Ancient Coin, Emblem of Valor, etc.

 A total of sixteen teams qualified for the 2014 LoL World Championship series.
-South Korea's Samsung Galaxy White beat China's Star Horn Royal Club in the final before an audience of more than 40,000 spectators at the Seoul World Cup Stadium.
+South Korea's Samsung Galaxy White (SSW) beat China's Star Horn Royal Club in the final before an audience of more than 40,000 spectators at the Seoul World Cup Stadium.

 Season 3 concluded with the championship series in Los Angeles, California, culminating in the Oct.
 4 final, where SK Telecom T1 won their first world title against Chinese opponents Royal Club.